-The guidance light provides extra lighting around your car.
+The guidance light provides extra lighting around your car and activates when your car is locked.
 This is useful when you are parked in a dark location.
-You can use the display to turn it on and off, or set your desired time duration.
+You can use the display to set your desired time duration or turn the guidance light on or off.